 Is your video keeping your brand identity in mind?
-You need to consider your brands image first and foremost.
+You need to consider your brand image first and foremost.

 Does your video ask for the sale?
 This may not need to be a direct sales pitch, but does it encourage conversion by making a product attractive to your target demographic?